-The Myth and the Mansion
+The Myth and the Mansion of Pablo Escobar

-The mansion, now a dilapidated structure slowly being reclaimed by nature, has become a controversial tourist attraction.
+The vivienda, now a dilapidated structure slowly being reclaimed by nature, has become a controversial tourist attraction.
 Its crumbling walls and overgrown gardens tell the tale of a bygone era, one shrouded in mystery and myth.
 Locals and tour guides often spin tales of Escobar using this mansion as a secret hideaway, a place where he could escape the pressures of his criminal empire.

 According to the legend, Escobar chose Isla Grande for its secluded location, far from the prying eyes of law enforcement and the public.
 The mansion was reportedly a lavish retreat, complete with luxurious amenities, hidden escape routes, and panoramic views of the Caribbean Sea.
 However, as with many stories surrounding Escobar, the truth behind these claims is murky at best.